 Results of Operations

-For the Three Months Ended For the Six Months Ended
+For the Three Months Ended For the Nine Months Ended

-30.6.2018 30.6.2017 30.6.2018 30.6.2017
+30.9.2018 30.9.2017 30.9.2018 30.9.2017

-Marketing, general and administrative expenses (1) 79 73 158 141
+Marketing, general and administrative expenses (1) 73 78 231 219

-Net other revenues (2) 12 36 34 46
+Net other revenues (2) 32 8 66 53

-Net financing expenses (3) 103 75 126 103
+Net financing expenses (revenues) (3) 49 (57) 175 46

-Income taxes expenses 42 179 110 248
+Income taxes expenses (4) 68 90 178 339

-- (1) The increase in expenses in the Report Period, compared with the same period last year, mainly derives from an increase in marketing expenses, an increase in expenses due to doubtful debts and in payroll expenses, mainly due to a one-time provision for adjustment. - The increase in expenses in Q2/2018 compared with the same quarter last year mainly derives from an increase in marketing expenses. - (2) Net other revenues in the Report Period result mainly from dividends from Bank Leumi and Leumi Card (in the same period last year, from dividends from Bank Leumi and from Leumi Card and from profit from the sale of Visa Europe). - Net other revenues in the present quarter derive from a dividend from Bank Leumi (in the same quarter last year from a dividend from Bank Leumi and from profit from the sale of Visa Europe). - (3) The increase in net financing expenses in the Report Period mainly stems from an increase in linkage expenses on loans, bonds and senior housing residents' deposits, as a result of a rise of approx. 0.9% in the rate of the known index during the Report Period, compared with a rise of approx. 0.7% in the same period last year, in addition profit from the sale of Bank Leumi stock, which was recorded in the same period last year and did not occur in the Report Period. - The increase in the net financing expenses in the present quarter mainly derives from an increase in linkage expenses on loans, bonds and senior housing residents' deposits as a result of a rise of approx. 1.2% in the rate of the known index in the Report Period compared with a rise of approx. 0.9% in the same quarter last year. - (4) The decrease in tax expenses in the Repot Period and in the quarter compared with the same periods last year is attributed mainly to a decline in deferred tax expenses due to the decrease in profit from fair value adjustments of investment property in the present period compared with the corresponding period.
+- (1) The increase in expenses in the Report Period, compared with the same period last year, mainly derives from an increase in marketing expenses, an increase in expenses due to doubtful debts and in payroll expenses, mainly due to a one-time provision for adjustment. - The decrease in expenses in Q3/2018 compared with the same quarter last year mainly derives from a decrease in marketing expenses. - (2) Net other revenues in the Report Period result mainly from dividends from Bank Leumi and Leumi Card (in the same period last year, chiefly from dividends from Bank Leumi and from Leumi Card and from profit from the sale of Visa Europe). - Net other revenues in the present quarter derive mostly from dividends from Bank Leumi and Leumi Card (in the same quarter last year mostly from a dividend from Bank Leumi). - (3) The increase in net financing expenses in the Report Period mainly stems from profit from the sale of Bank Leumi stock, which was recorded in the parallel period last year and did not occur during the Report Period, and from an increase in linkage expenses on loans, bonds and senior housing residents' deposits, as a result of a rise of approx. 1.1% in the rate of the known index during the Report Period, compared with a rise of approx. 0.2% in the same period last year. - The increase in the net financing expenses in the present quarter mainly derives from the profit from the sale of Bank Leumi stock, which was recorded in the same quarter last year and did not occur in the current quarter and from an increase in linkage expenses on loans, bonds and senior housing residents' deposits as a result of a rise of approx. 0.2% in the rate of the known index in the Report Period compared with a decrease of approx. 0.5% in the same guarter last year. - (4) The decrease in tax expenses in the Repot Period compared with the same period last year is attributed mainly to a decline in deferred tax expenses due to the decrease in profit from fair value adjustments of investment property in the present period compared with the corresponding period. - The decrease in tax expenses in the current quarter compared with the same quarter last year is mostly attributed to the fact that in the corresponding quarter the financing income included profit from the sale of Bank Leumi stock, which increased the tax expenses last year.